kunalchavare2/ecom/README.md

 ```

 To start normal server with api connection data
-`If you send api to many request to will stop responding In this case run development server`
+`If you send api to many request it will stop responding In this case run development server`
 ```sh
 npm run dev
 ```